The holidays are definitely the most favorite time of the year around our house.

 9. Wrapped Up in You

-I like the idea of giving this treat to my sister and sister in laws.
+I like the idea of giving this treat to my sister and sister-in-laws.
 Some of the gifts are shown but this is for the picture.
-If you shove the items deep in the slippers than it will seem as if they are just getting a nice pair of comfortable slippers to wear and they will love it when they reach inside and find out all the extra goodies that are hidden within.
+If you shove the items deep in the slippers then it will seem as if they are just getting a nice pair of comfortable slippers to wear and they will love it when they reach inside and find out all the extra goodies that are hidden within.